BaluGottipati/aem-code-challenge/README.md

 2. Create a new branch on your repo.
 3. **Do Not Create PR to Anf repo.
 Your code will not be considered**
 3. Complete exercises below by creating/modifying code.
 You can architect the project how you like re: folder structure, how you name your files, etc. Please add comments at the start and end of the code (i.e. `***Begin Code - Candidate Name***` and `***END Code*****`).
 Use your best judgement as a developer.
-3. **Push the code onto the new branch to your own public Git repository, and send the link to your recruiter / rep. Do not create PR to this**
+3. **Push the code onto the new branch to your own public Git repository, and send the link to your recruiter / rep. Do not create PR to this repo**
 4. Pretend your code is going into a `PRODUCTION` environment, or that you are writing a pull request for an established open source project.
 Do not rush these exercises or cut corners in the name of speed.
 We aren't interested in the code you can write under pressure; no one writes amazing code when they are rushing.
 This is your chance to show off.
 Write your best code.
 5. This exercise is to be completed without coaching or other outside assistance.
 Obviously, you may feel free to use whatever online resources you like -- `StackOverflow` etc. -- but it is not acceptable to utilize other developers to help you finish this task.